gjbex/Fortran-MOOC/docs/dynamic_memory_allocation.md

 The median of a sequence of numbers is obtained by sorting the sorting the numbers first.
 If there is an odd number of values, the median is the middle value.
-If the them number of values is even, the median is the average of the two middle values.
+If the number of values is even, the median is the average of the two middle values.

 You could just create an array that is "large enough" to store all the numbers, but what does "large enough" mean, a thousand, a million, a billion?
 If the size of the